Have you heard great things about B12 shots?

 (Example of “normal” serum vitamin B12 levels in a highly symptomatic patient who improved with vitamin B12 shots)

-In addition we are more concerned with B12 metabolism than we are vitamin B12 itself.
+In addition, we are more concerned with B12 metabolism than we are with vitamin B12 itself.

 In the case of MCV – it can be changed by iron deficiency (which is another common nutrient deficiency).